cristhianc001/Movie-Recommendation-System/README.md

 - [`processed_data/`](processed_data/): Contains the transformed and manipulated datasets in CSV format.
 Also includes extra files that helped in the building of the functions.
 - [`notebooks/`](notebooks/): Includes Python notebooks for data cleaning, EDA, visualization and machine learning tasks.
 - [`img/`](img/): Includes Python figures for data visualization and images used around the repository.

+## Considerations
+A subset of the main file had to be used to create the feature and similarity matrices due to lack of computational resources.
+The amount of memory needed to support a matrix with the entire data was too high for the free plan of Render, so I decided to use a movies dataset filtered by vote count.

 ## Contact